 This article is not about which is better – I love them both – but rather their cultural significance and different approaches to storytelling.
 Star Trek gave us our favorite Vulcan who we lost last year, and Star Wars gave us our beloved Princess who we lost this week.

-With the 50th Anniversary of Star Trek just past with and the recent release of a Star Trek movie this Fall, along with a new Star Wars anthology movie this is all fresh in our minds, I’ve written history articles on both Star Wars and Star Trek.
+With the 50th Anniversary of Star Trek just past and the recent release of a Star Trek movie this Fall, along with a new Star Wars anthology movie, this is all fresh in our minds, I’ve written history articles on both Star Wars and Star Trek.

 I’m going to compare and contrast primarily Star Trek: The Original Series and the original Star Wars trilogy of Episodes IV, V, and VI… with a few tidbits from the other movies in the canon.

 We’ll look at the differences in story structures, the character relationships, the literary genres, the cosmologies, religions, timeframes, governmental models, and the respective cultural contributions of each.

 These two cultural memes are inexorably connected.
 George Lucas admits that he was inspired to create Star Wars by watching Star Trek, among other influences.
 After Star Wars became an enormous and unexpected success in 1977, Paramount Television — who had bought Desilu Productions with its original property Star Trek — wondered how they could cash in on this “sci-fi space craze” and looked around at their intellectual properties.

 Star Trek was hastily rushed to the big screen as a major motion picture in 1979 and made lots of money, sufficient to continue the franchise as a movie series.